1965 Ghanaian parliamentary election

-Parliamentary appointments were held in Ghana in 1965.
+Parliamentary appointments were scheduled to be held in Ghana on 9 June 1965.
 As the country was a one-party state at the time, no parties except President Kwame Nkrumah's Convention People's Party (CPP), were allowed to participate.
-All candidates were appointed by the President and his party.
+The CPP's central committee nominated 198 candidates for the 198 seats in the National Assembly, who were then declared elected without a vote taking place.

 Background

 Due to a constitutional amendment passed by the CPP majority and a referendum the previous year, the CPP had become the sole legal party.
 All other parties were banned.
 It was the first vote for the country's parliament since the pre-independence 1956 legislative elections; Nkrumah's victory in the 1960 constitutional referendum was taken by the President and his party as a fresh mandate from the people and the terms of National Assembly members were extended for another five years.

 Results

 As Ghana was now a one-party state, all 198 MPs representing the CPP were appointed by the president and elected unopposed.